 - Click Save.

-Note - Avanan logo appears on the SmartVault web pages and email notifications.
-You cannot customize the logo.
+Note - By default, the Avanan logo appears on the SmartVault web pages and email notifications.
+To customize the logo, see Custom Logo.

 Accessing SmartVault Encrypted Emails

 When an external recipient receives a secured email notification from SmartVault, the recipient must validate to view the email.

 To validate the identity, the external recipient must do these:

 - Click the link in the email notification to access the secured portal.

 By default, the link is valid only for 10 hours.

 - Click Authenticate to receive the one-time authentication code.

 The recipient receives the authentication code through email.
 By default, the authentication code is valid only for 10 minutes.